atom-box/olympics/README.md

-# todos
-down to four errors!
-final function is something.
-1st

-DUH -- YOUR SYNTAX NEEDED QUOTES AROUND ${}

-Start query syntax over again.
-Workshop a query that gives correct number of lines, in a column aliased SPORTS.
-Change the query to NO MATH.
-Make the final function return a NON ZERO count, aliased, even if wrong #.

-Play with length of null in the REPL node
-GOAL BY 945   FIGURE A LOGIC STATEMENT TO ALLOW undefined IN TH E PIPELINE, else search on web.  pomodoro time.
-Fix the Ordered Medals.
-Recognize the number of args incoming so you can create if-else logic.
-Address the incoming 1 or 3 args problem.

-# Project notes for Codecademy Gold-Medal-Metrics

-# Next Commits

-# Goofs and their remedies
-# Commits and explanations

-_notice this_
-Top of the git page allows you to specify *a website for this project*.
-You don't suppose...

 # Done!
 3/19 Solution:  installed *db Browser for SQLite* Issue: need a sandbox to try the queries.
 3/26/2018 Follow DETAILS.
 The table is only failing because you didn't put a primary key AS YOU WERE INSTRUCTED TO DO.